duesee/mkpki/README.md

 This architecture allows efficient zone revocation and reduces the severity of a key compromise:
 If an intermediate key is compromised, the damage is limited to a specific zone.
-If the root key is compromised, the damage is limited to `**.example.org`.
+If the root key is compromised, the damage is limited to a specific domain.

 ## Overview